Click Here for a Warp & Weft Project Explanation!

 After months of design meetings, we have actually begun to write.
 We set painfully high standards, desiring that the Warp and Weft should combine our best and most precise scholarship with primary sources and “fresh” historical details, provide every bit of information called for in discussion scripts, and be written with a marvelous sense of fun!
 To that end, we have invented two characters for the Weft–Ted the Thread and Nelly the Needle–to help guide our younger students through history discussions.

 At the Dialectic and Rhetoric levels, we refer to this spine text project as the “Warp” (or “the Warp Drive” for our Star Trek fans, of whom there are many in the Somerville family).
-We are sure we want the Warp to be mostly digital or web-based so that we can continuously improve, update, and hyperlink to other resources, and so that students can use it as a sort of customized Tapestry encyclopedia for research as they write papers and prepare presentations.
+We think that at least one version of the Warp will web-based so that we can continuously improve, update, and hyperlink to other resources, and so that students can use it as a sort of customized Tapestry encyclopedia for research as they write papers and prepare presentations.
+We will probably also make downloadable digital and print versions of the text (and map images) available… though of course these will lack all the pictures, videos, and links available on the web-based version.
 As with the Weft, we want our Warp to be rich in the basic information and overview features that will orient upper-level students as they prepare to read all our living and classical books.
-The Warp will also include summaries of multiple perspectives on various topics, and (where possible) links to primary-source documents (e.g. Ben Franklin’s Autobiography on Project Gutenberg), curated pictures and videos, etc. We will also incorporate Book II and Appendix B of Poetics into the Warp.
+In addition to that basic information, the Warp will also include summaries of multiple perspectives on various topics, and (where feasible) primary-source documents (or links to longer documents: e.g. Ben Franklin’s Autobiography on Project Gutenberg).
+We will also incorporate Book II and Appendix B of Poetics into the Warp.

 Beginning with the 2023 edition, we plan that the Warp and Weft will replace World Book articles and half of Poetics (the Literary Toolbox will cover the remaining half) as information resources for both students and parents.
 This measure will considerably lighten your “printing load” for the curriculum, as you will be able to access web-based background information from a trusted source (the Warp) any time on any device, but will not have to print out all that information.